 Harris Lake County Park host this festival to celebrate the history and importance of the longleaf pine and its ecosystem.
 Enjoy many family-friendly activities such as wagon rides, crafts and games.
 Wake Audubon hosts a table with information about our conservation, education, and advocacy programs.
 We sell Brown-headed Nuthatch boxes and provide information about native planting for birds and other native wildlife.

+Currently discontinued, but we may start again if there is interest.
 The same locations in Wake County are surveyed every year and the results reported to a national database.
 Participate by contacting the count coordinator shown in the calendar listing, who will assign you to a specific count location and leader.
 Enhance your ability to identify birds by sight and song and have fun outside with other birding enthusiasts.

 Lake Crabtree County Park hosts an annual Pollinator Festival, featuring games, crafts, and all sorts of other activities celebrating everything that pollinators do for us and the rest of the planet.
 There’ll be prizes and other cool stuff for you to take home.
 Wake Audubon will participate with information on our conservation, education and advocacy programs.